remy-abergel/pyepri/README.md

 # PyEPRI -- A CPU & GPU compatible Python package for Electron Paramagnetic Resonance Imaging

-Welcome to the PyEPRI repository page, the **package documentation and tutorials are available [here](https://pyepri.math.cnrs.fr/)**.
+Welcome to the PyEPRI repository, the **package documentation and tutorials are available [here](https://pyepri.math.cnrs.fr/)**.

 If you have any comments, questions, or suggestions regarding this